 "The equipment is easy to use because it foregoes the usual wired connection and provides a seamless wireless experience that is universally accessible,” says Bettis.

-Critically, the launch of 5G is great news for Canada’s under-served small and rural communities.
+Critically, the expansion of 5G is great news for Canada’s under-served small and rural communities.
 To date, connectivity to some communities has been challenging in a country whose natural beauty is matched only by its vast and difficult geography.
-But as 5G continues to evolve and become more sophisticated, the acquisition of low-band spectrum — the invisible highway of airwaves that transmit data — will ensure Canadians, wherever they are, can reliably connect to their schools, jobs, medical professionals, and loved ones in ways that have previously not been possible.
+As 5G continues to evolve and become more sophisticated, the acquisition of low-band spectrum — the invisible highway of airwaves that transmit data — will ensure Canadians, wherever they are, can reliably connect to their schools, jobs, medical professionals, and loved ones in ways that have previously not been possible.

 And with access to this spectrum, Smart Hubs are an even more valuable tool for Canadians.